ignocide/auto-test-api/README.md

 			}
 		},
 		{
+			"des": "Add account",
+			"method": "PUT",
+			"url": "${env.url}:${env.port}/nanacloset/account/addAccount",
+			"body": {
+		    "userName": "thanh-${utils.uniqueId()}",// utils.uniqueId() will autoincrements which used for ID "passWord": "123aA",
+		    "email": "${this.userName}@gmail.com",// "this."// used by local variable which in a object "displayName": "${this.userName}",
+		    "mobilePhone": "0973363999",
+		    "homePhone": "0973363999",
+		    "deviceId": []
+			},
+			"var": "newUser",
+			"expect": {
+				"status": 200,
+				"data": {
+					"code": "OK"
+				}
+			}
+		},
+		{
 			"des": "Get all campaign",
 			"method": "POST",
 			"url" : "http://localhost:8080/nanacloset/campaign/getListCampaign",
 			"var": "listCampaign",
+			"apply": {// after responsed , newPlace variable will be update something.
+You can update many variable "currentUser": { // variable which you can update "baseClass": [ // fields in variable which will be updated {
+							"name" : "just 4 developments",
+							"address": "vietnam"
+						}
+					]
+				}
+			},
 			"body": {
 		    "aid": "${currentUser.baseClass[0].aid}", // used currentUser variable which was declared in the previous api testing "token": "${currentUser.baseClass[0].token}"